OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/bio.md

 # bio

 This command retrieves a stock's company information and displays it to the user.
-It takes a stock ticker as an argument (in this case, AMD) and returns information such as the company's name, description, sector, industry, CEO, and more.
+It takes a stock ticker as an argument and returns information such as the company's name, description, sector, industry, CEO, and more.

 ### Usage